 Whether you sell products that are considered essential or a part of a consumer’s routine, having a subscription service is a great option to offer your shoppers.
 Through a subscription box or recurring orders model, you can ship essential products to your customers on a regular, predetermined basis.

-For instance, MDacne, a digital health brand, is able to offer a personalized subscription product using ShipBob’s open API.
+For instance, MDacne, a digital health brand, is able to offer a personalised subscription product using ShipBob’s open API.

-As a whole, the global subscription ecommerce market is growing and is expected to reach over £900 billion in 2026.
+As a whole, the subscription ecommerce marketing is growing and is expected to reach over $900 billion USD in 2026.
 In addition to hopping on a trend that’s in demand, there’s revenue on the table for you to claim.
 Offering subscriptions can help brands grow their customer base by over 30%.

 9. Device protectors

-Over 90% of Brits own smartphones, with similarly high numbers for laptops and tablets.
+97% of Americans have smartphones, around 75% own laptop computers, and half own a tablet.
 Those staggering statistics mean one thing: people love their smart devices.